Bayesian Learning with Wasserstein Barycenters: Numerical experiments

-Lastly, we compared the empirical barycenters $\hat{m}_n^{(k)}$ against the barycenter obtained by our batch stochastic gradient descent method $\hat{m}_{n, s}$.
+Lastly, we compared the empirical barycenters $\hat{m}_2^{(m,k)}$ to the barycenter obtained by the batch SGDW method in eq.~\eqref{eq:sgd-batch-seq} with different batch sizes.
+Here, we shall denote the latter by $\hat{m}_2^{(n,t,s)}$ with $n$ the number of observations, $t$ the steps of the algorithm, and $s$ the batch size.
 Fig.~\ref{fig:cost_stochastic_barycenters} shows the evolution of the $W_2^2$ distance between the stochastic gradient descent sequences and the true model $m_0$ for $n\in\{10,20,50,100,200,500,1000\}$ observations and batches of sizes $s\in\{1,15\}$, with step-size $\gamma_t = \frac{1}{t}$ for $t=1,\ldots,200$.
-This means that, for batch size $s$ and a number of observations equal to $n$, we carry out $200$ iterations of the batch stochastic gradient method \eqref{eq:sgd-batch-seq} with these explicit step-sizes $\{\gamma_t\}_t$: the resulting estimator is $\hat{m}_{n, s}$.
-Notice from Fig.~\ref{fig:cost_stochastic_barycenters} that the larger the batch, the more concentrated the trajectories of $\hat{m}_{n, s}$ become, and that the estimates exhibit random fluctuations when the batch size is small.
+Notice from Fig.~\ref{fig:cost_stochastic_barycenters} that the larger the batch, the more concentrated the trajectories of $\hat{m}_{n, s}$ become.
 Additionally, Table \ref{tab:mean_stochastic_barycenters} summarizes the means of the distance $W_2^2$ to the true model $m_0$, using the sequences after $t=100$ against the empirical estimator using all the simulations with $k \geq 100$.
-Finally, Table \ref{tab:std_stochastic_barycenters} shows the standard deviation of the distance $W_2^2$ to the true model $m_0$, where we can notice that the standard deviation decreases as the batch size grows.
-Critically, observe that for batch sizes $s \geq 5$ the stochastic estimation is \emph{better} than its empirical counterpart, i.e. it has lower variance with similar (or less) bias.
+Finally, Table \ref{tab:std_stochastic_barycenters} shows the standard deviation of the distance $W_2^2$ to the true model $m_0$, which can be seen to decrease as the batch size grows.
+Critically, we observe that for batch sizes $s \geq 5$ the stochastic estimation was \emph{better} than its empirical counterpart, i.e., it had smaller variance with similar (or even smaller) bias.
 This is noteworthy given the fact that computing our Wasserstein barycenter estimator via the batch stochastic gradient descent method is computationally less demanding than computing it via the empirical method.